 “Under the treaties, António Costa as president of the [European] Council will be representing, or would represent the union, in any supportive negotiation role,” Martin said on Friday morning, before joining fellow leaders for the second day of the Brussels summit.

-The Taoiseach said there was still “some distance to go” before any serious peace negotiations between Russia and Ukraine took place.
+There was still “some distance to go” before any serious peace negotiations between Russia and Ukraine took place, Martin said.

 “Obviously there was strong support there on the table for Ukraine, and also a desire to see an end to this war, but there is no sense or no sign from Russia that it wants to end the war,” he said.